 Can I come to the center to study without an appointment?

 Yes!
-You can come to the center to student independently or with a group.
-Just sign in at the reception area when coming to the center.
+You can come to the Center to study independently or with a group.
+Just sign in at the reception area upon arriving.

 How do I schedule an appointment?